patillacode/ppieces/README.md

 Options:
   -ni, --non-interactive     Run the script in non-interactive mode.
-  -p, --project-folder PATH  The path to your projects folder.
+  -f, --project-folder PATH  The path to your projects folder.
   -n, --project-name TEXT    The name of the new project.
   -v, --virtual-env          Create a virtual environment.
-  -g, --git                  Initialize a git repository (with .gitignore and
+  -g, --git                  Initialize a git repository (with .gitignore and README files) -c, --pre-commit           Add pre-commit configuration.
-                             README files)

-  -pre, --pre-commit         Add pre-commit configuration.
   -r, --ruff                 Add a ruff configuration file.
   -a, --autoenv              Set up autoenv.
+  -m, --makefile             Add a default Makefile.
+  -p, --pip-tools            Add a default pip-tools setups.
   -u, --username TEXT        GitHub username to use in README (default: $USER) --version                  Show the version of ppieces.
   --help                     Show this message and exit.